Japan’s Pension War

 GPIF invests for the two main state retirement systems, covering most pension savers in Japan.
-The fund pays more to retirees than it receives in contributions, and its returns have lagged peers that have more aggressive strategies.
+The fund pays more to retirees than it receives in contributions, and its returns have lagged peers with more aggressive strategies.
 It earned an average of 2.8 percent in the nine years through March 2013.
-That compares with 5.2 percent for Norway’s Government Pension Fund Global and 7.3 percent for the California Public Employees’ Retirement System, or Calpers, the biggest managed U.S. fund.
-Norway is also trying to boost returns on its $849 billion hoard, which is fed by the country’s oil riches and is the biggest sovereign wealth fund.
-The $2.7 trillion U.S. Social Security Trust Fund has twice the assets of GPIF, though it isn’t actively managed and invests only in U.S. Treasuries.
+That compared with 5.2 percent for Norway’s Government Pension Fund Global and 7.3 percent for the California Public Employees’ Retirement System, or Calpers, the biggest managed U.S. fund.
+Norway is also trying to boost returns on its $860 billion hoard, which is fed by the country’s oil riches and is the biggest sovereign wealth fund.
+The $2.8 trillion U.S. Social Security Trust Fund has twice the assets of GPIF, though it isn’t actively managed and invests only in U.S. Treasuries.
 In 2005, President George W. Bush proposed a partial privatization of the fund to keep it solvent and was quickly shot down.
 Had it gone through, U.S. retirees would have had much more at stake when the 2008 financial crisis sent stocks tumbling.

 The Reference Shelf

 - Bloomberg ranking of the world’s biggest managed pension funds.

 - QuickTakes on Abenomics, Japan’s corporate governance and Japan Post.

 - The report of a panel reviewing Japan’s public pensions and GPIF’s 2014 statement on revamping investments.

 - GPIF’s website provides reports on its operations.